tiulia/laboratoare_awbd_an1/lab2_start/README.md

 private List<Product> products;
 ```

-The attribute mappedBy defines the corresponding field in the assciated Many-To-Many relationship. 			(@ManyToMany relationship) in @Entity Product we have:
+The attribute mappedBy defines the corresponding field in the associated Many-To-Many relationship. 			(@ManyToMany relationship) in @Entity Product we have:
 ```java
 @ManyToMany(mappedBy = "products")
 private List<Category> categories;